About McMaster Adult Celiac Disease Clinic

 We follow our patients based on the current recommendations from clinical guidelines.
 After the initial consultation and confirmation of a diagnosis, patients are followed up regularly until their symptoms and disease activity are under control.
 Patients will have access to nutritional assessment and counselling with a specialized dietitian to enhance the understanding of how to properly follow a gluten-free diet.
 Once symptoms related to the disease are under control, patients will be regularly monitored annually to prevent or treat nutritional deficiencies, bone health and mental health, as needed.

 Any patient with a confirmed or suspected celiac disease diagnosis from the greater Hamilton area and within Ontario can be referred to our clinic by their family physician.
 Whether the patient has been recently diagnosed or has an established diagnosis with ongoing symptoms, everyone is welcomed to our clinic for further follow-up.
-We will work in concert with primary care physicians and provide specific instructions for the continuation of care.
+We will collaborate closely with primary care physicians and provide detailed instructions to ensure seamless continuity of care.

 Celiac registry

-A registry of patients attending the clinic has been initiated to allow an appropriate follow-up and to improve the quality of care based on acquired data.
+A patient registry has been established to enable appropriate follow-up and enhance the quality of care through data-driven insights.

 High Quality Research